rsheldiii/rp2040-business-card/README.md

 Now we've got a PCB that runs Doom in theory, but how do we get a PCB that runs doom... in practice?

 well, you send your design to a fab!
 Each fab has their own rules and constraints listed on their website, sometimes with step-by-step tutorials on how to configure your EDA for their service; it's a good idea to run through these and make sure your board complies.
 Shoutouts to [OSHPark](https://www.oshpark.com) here who are a pretty phenomenal, US-based fab.
 I use them for prototyping as they don't have a minimum price.
-Plus, you can upload your kicad project directly to them instead of having to generate gerber files!
+Plus, you can upload your Kicad project directly to them instead of having to generate gerber files!
 You have to buy stencils on a separate website but they are reasonably priced and even have a neat lil' import button.
 You're gonna _need_ stencils by the way, unless you can hand-solder a QFN56.

 # Assembly